Advertisement s

 Tooth Extraction: What is Involved and What Does it Cost?

 When it comes to dental procedures, tooth extraction — or having teeth “pulled” — is among patients’ most dreaded prospects.
-Also referred to as exodontia, tooth extraction involves removing a tooth from its socket in the jawbone.
+Also referred to as exodontia, tooth extraction involves removing a tooth from its socket in the jaw bone.
 Before your dentist considers extraction, every effort will be made to try to repair and restore your tooth.
 However, sometimes it’s necessary.

 Reasons for Extraction